js1972/cap-real-world/README.md

 By specifying them here you keep all your security in the one place and not mixed up between here and the mta.yaml.

 Considering that *best practice* is to use separate subaccounts for each application layer (dev, tst, prd, etc) then there is no need to really append the space name to the role collections as allowed by using the mta.yaml.

+## Security how to secure endpoints
+See the [Node.js best practices](https://cap.cloud.sap/docs/node.js/best-practices) section in the CAP doco for general advice on securing endpoints.
+In general it includes:
+- Content Security Policy (CSP)
+- Cross-Site Request Forgery (CSRF)
+- Cross-Origin Resource Sharing (CORS)

+Some of these are already handled if your frontend apps are Fiori-based.

 ### mta.yaml
 In the UAA resource in the mta.yaml you can define your Role Collections like this example: